milosz08/air-hub-master-server/README.md

 <a name="run-with-docker-containers"></a>
 ## Run with Docker containers
-* Build and dockerized application in `development` mode via:
+* Build and dockerize application in `development` mode via:
 ```
 $ ./docker-assembly.sh
 ```